TobiasLoader/Neural-Network-P5/README.md

 INTRODUCTION:

-This is the graphical version of my first attempt at a neural network, so the training task is relatively trivial.
-The task I have set the network is to learn to recognise the highest number from a list of random numbers between -1 and 1.
-The number of numerical inputs will be equal to the number of nodes in the input layer.
+This was my first neural network algorithm, which I initially wrote in Python during Christmas of 2018.
+A few months later I converted it to P5.js in order to include a GUI – enabling the user to easily choose certain properties of the network, such as the number of hidden layers and the number of nodes per layer.
+The relatively trivial task I have set the network is to learn to recognise the highest number from a list of random numbers between -1 and 1.
+In use, it is important that the number of numerical inputs into the nodes in the input layer is the same as the number of nodes in the output layer, i.e. a 1:1 mapping.

 GLOSSARY: